houssem-eddinjallouli/spring-angular-random-app/README.md

 ## Final Words

 Don't forget to ⭐ **star** this project if you find it useful, and make sure to **[subscribe to my YouTube channel](https://www.youtube.com/@houssemjallouli6083)** for more content and tutorials!
-Feel free to reach out to me if you have any questions or need further assistance.
-Happy coding!(houssem-eddin.jallouli@esprit.tn)
+Feel free to reach out to me if you have any questions or need further assistance(houssem-eddin.jallouli@esprit.tn).
+Happy coding!